top of page

 The Origins and Philosophy Behind Pilates

-Pilates was developed in the early 20th century by Joseph Pilates, who combined elements of gymnastics, boxing, and yoga to create a system focused on strengthening the body from the inside out.
+Pilates was developed in the early 20th century by Joseph Pilates.
+He combined elements of gymnastics, boxing, and yoga to create a system focused on strengthening the body from the inside out.
 His goal was to improve physical strength, flexibility, and posture through controlled, precise movements.

 Some Pilates mat exercises naturally resemble yoga postures.
-The Bridge shares familiar spinal articulation patterns, the Mermaid reflects the same side‑bending lines seen in yoga, and Swan is often compared to Cobra because of its spinal extension and chest opening.
+For instance, the Bridge shares familiar spinal articulation patterns, the Mermaid reflects the same side-bending lines seen in yoga, and Swan is often compared to Cobra because of its spinal extension and chest opening.
 Visually, these similarities can blur the distinction.

 Core Strength and Muscle Control